 1. To assist in genealogical research.

-Proposal---- an E-book of stories about research successes and ugh failures, helpful websites, programs to store data, records and photos that members have found useful.
+The Project---- an E-book of stories about research successes and ugh failures, helpful web sites, programs to store data, records and photos that members have found useful.

 To be determined by membership

-Chapters I to XIX to be determined by the membership
+Chapters II to XIX to be determined by the membership

 Chapter XX-Programs used by DCMIGS members to organize and print Data & Reports

 1. Ancestral Quest runs on both the Windows operating system and on Mac OS X. It is compatible with Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, Windows XP, and with Mac OS X 10.7 or later (WWW.ancquest.com)--(this is the program that Don uses)

 2. Other programs used by others --To be determined by the memberuship…